sohail-RM2004/shopify-ingnins-frontend/README.md

+please make a note that since render takes time to scale up our website, it might take sometime to login.
+Since this project is User Authenticated, I for review purpose of recruiter am providing the username and password of the store manager to log into the shopify insights of a store here in my github readme until they review it.

 Argos BI is a full-stack, multi-tenant web application that connects to Shopify stores, ingests their data in real-time via webhooks, and provides a rich analytics dashboard to visualize key business metrics.

 The High-Level Architecture